tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 “This is a strange request,” she said, chuckling.

 Her eyes found mine, and something twisted in my gut.
 I knew that look.
-I knew it from countless days of therapy when I tried to draw it in a white room.

 Her words crashed into me like ice water, phantom bugs filling my mouth and skittering on my tongue.